SpiNNakerManchester/SpiNNakerManchester.github.io/development/gitinstall.md

     bash SupportScripts/setup.sh

-Now you can build the C code
+Now you can build the C code.
+Set up the [C environment variables](devenv6.0#cenvironment) appropriately for the location you just installed the repositories into, and then run the automatic make script:

     bash SupportScripts/automatic_make.sh